Searching ...

 growing population with increasing bar graph

-Considering the effect a state’s population can have on different aspects of living, it’s essential to research how quickly a state’s population is growing or declining.
+Considering a state population’s effect on different aspects of living, it’s helpful to know how quickly a state’s population is growing or declining.
 A growing state will likely feature a booming economy, new construction housing, and a wide variety of amenities—but you’ll pay more for them.
+It also signals that costs of goods could increase in response to higher demand.
 On the other hand, a more rural state will be cheaper to live in, but you may have to travel farther for specialized amenities.
+That in turn increases costs, like for transportation or healthcare.

 Outdoor Recreation

-When it comes to outdoor recreation, neither state is lacking.
-Both feature miles upon miles of the Atlantic coastline.
-Inland, you’ll find no shortage of opportunities for picnicking, hiking, biking, and everything in between.
+Neither state is lacking when it comes to outdoor activities.
+Both feature miles upon miles of the Atlantic coastline and beautiful beaches.
+Inland, you’ll find no shortage of forests and parks with hiking, biking, and everything in between.

-Being farther to the north than South Carolina, Virginia often experiences the extremes of all four seasons.
-Similarly, it features a wide variety of terrain, from the Blue Ridge Mountains’ rocky peaks to the Chesapeake Bay’s sandy shores.
-There is a range of recreational opportunities available between its 41 state parks, 63 natural areas, and 670 miles of trails.
+Being farther north than South Carolina, Virginia experiences the bounty of all four seasons.
+Similarly, it features various terrain, from the Blue Ridge Mountains’ rocky peaks to the Chesapeake Bay’s sandy shores.
+A range of recreational opportunities is available at its 41 state parks, 63 natural areas, and 670 miles of trails.

 Virginia’s national parks are well-known for their stunning views of the surrounding landscape.
 Shenandoah National Park is home to Skyline Drive, a long, narrow stretch of road that spans the ridgeline of the Blue Ridge Mountains.
 Similarly, the Blue Ridge Parkway is America’s longest park, beginning in Virginia and spanning 469 miles into North Carolina.

-Smaller national parks include Great Falls on the banks of the Potomac, and Prince William Forest Park, the largest protected area in the DC metro region.
+Smaller national parks include Great Falls on the banks of the Potomac and Prince William Forest Park, the largest protected area in around Washington, DC.

 The Blue Ridge Mountains extend south through North Carolina and into the northwest region of South Carolina.
-You’ll find lands for hiking, bouldering, backpacking, kayaking, paddle boarding, and whitewater rafting along the Chattooga River.
+Discover a rolling countryside in the Upstate with lands for hiking, bouldering, and backpacking.
+Find a region of beautiful waterfalls that feed rivers like the Chattooga, where people come for whitewater rafting and kayaking.

-Other options for water-based recreation in South Carolina can be found on the largest lake in the state, Lake Marion.
-This massive lake, referred to as an “inland sea,” features 315 miles of shoreline and spans over 100,000 acres of land—so there’s no shortage of swimming, fishing, boating, and more.
+These rivers feed lakes and reservoirs, like the state’s largest lake, Lake Marion.
+This massive reservoir, called an “inland sea,” features 315 miles of shoreline and spans over 100,000 acres of land.
+There’s no shortage of swimming, fishing, boating, and more.

 City Living

 With a population of 463,766, Virginia Beach is the most populous city in Virginia.
 Aside from many outdoor recreational opportunities, the city is also home to plenty of shopping, dining, and entertainment options, including its world-famous, three-mile-long boardwalk.
-Here you can find Neptune Festival Park and several museums and bars.
-The city also hosts the yearly East Coast Surfing Championships and the American Sand Soccer Championship.
+Hang out for a festival at Neptune Festival Park or check out several museums and bars.
+The city hosts the yearly East Coast Surfing Championships and the American Sand Soccer Championship.

 Second to Virginia Beach is the independent city of Chesapeake, with a population of around 249,000.
-Stretching over a vast 351 square miles, it is one of the most expansive cities in the country.
-It features a wide range of geography and a diverse population.
+Stretching over a vast 351 square miles, it is one of the most expansive cities by land in the country.
 In 2011, Chesapeake ranked 21st in Businessweek’s Best Cities in the Country list.

-Virginia’s capital Richmond is the third-most populous city in the state and home to Virginia Commonwealth University and the University of Richmond, as well as eight Fortune 500 companies, including Carmax and Universal.
+Virginia’s capital, Richmond, is the third-most populous city in the state.
+It is home to Virginia Commonwealth University and the University of Richmond, as well as eight Fortune 500 companies, including Carmax and Universal.

 One thing that’s not obvious if you look at individual municipal populations to judge size is the suburbs of Washington, DC.
-Northeast Virginia is part of the DC-Maryland-Virginia or DMV metro.
-As a region, it is the most populous part of the state.
+Northern Virginia is part of the DC-Maryland-Virginia, or DMV, metro.
+As a region, it’s the most populous part of the state.
+Over 3.2 million people call suburbs like Alexandaria, Falls Church, and Manassas home.

-The largest city in South Carolina is Charleston, with a population of around 150,000.
-Its downtown area features stunning views and plenty of waterfront from its place on a small peninsula.
+The largest city in South Carolina is Charleston, with around 150,000 residents.
+Its downtown area features stunning views of the harbor thanks to its peninsula location.
 The city is steeped in history and known for its unique combination of French, English, West African, and Southern US cultures.
 It is home to several colleges and universities, including the College of Charleston, Charleston Southern University, and the Charleston School of Law, among others.
 Historical landmarks include Magnolia Plantation and Gardens and Fort Sumter National Park.

 Education